jsmesami/imposter-backend/SPEC.md

     "width": 100,              // Image width (optional).
 Used by frontend UI for prescaling.
     "height": 200,             // Image height (optional/mandatory when width is specified).
     "order": 2,                // Order of the field within the frontend UI (optional).
-    "mandatory": true          // If the field must be filled.
+    "mandatory": true          // If the field must be filled (optional).
 Default is false.
   }
 }
 ```